Information for Leaders, Trainers and volunteers

 - Rangers £4

 We'll offer learning and development support alongside the launch of the new programme.
-We will let you know the details as soon as we can.
+Check out the outline of the new modules that are being developed.

 You can use our current resources to help explain the programme change, including handouts, FAQs and videos to help you deliver your sessions.
 You can also use the PowerPoint presentation below, which will be updated as the new programme develops.